Imitation Attacks and Defenses for Black-box Machine Translation Systems: Introduction

 We then demonstrate that our imitation models aid adversarial attacks against production MT systems (Section~\ref{sec:adversarial}).
-In particular, the similarity of our imitation models and the production systems allows for direct transfer of adversarial examples obtained via gradient-based attacks.
+In particular, the similarity of our imitation models to the production systems allows for direct transfer of adversarial examples obtained via gradient-based attacks.
 We find small perturbations that cause targeted mistranslations (e.g., bottom of Figure~\ref{fig:overview}), nonsense inputs that produce malicious outputs, and universal phrases that cause mistranslations or dropped content.

 The reason we identify vulnerabilities in NLP systems is to robustly patch them.
-To take steps towards this, we create a defense that finds alternate translations that cause the gradient of the imitation model to point in the wrong direction (Section~\ref{sec:defenses}).
-These alternate translations slightly hurt victim BLEU, but they cause more significant declines in imitation model BLEU and lower adversarial example transfer rates.
+To take steps towards this, we create a defense which finds alternate translations that cause the optimization of the imitation model to proceed in the wrong direction (Section~\ref{sec:defenses}).
+These alternate translations degrade the imitation model's BLEU score and the transfer rate of adversarial examples at some cost in the defender's BLEU and inference speed.